Vinitpal/Expense-Tracker/Client/README.md

 - make mobile responsive more better
 - add graphs

-## view all expense page

-- responsive work :: PRIORITY
-  -- gotta increase the ux for mobile screens

 ## other functions

 - check out the aria-label issue
-- can use tooltip in various places

 # --- DONE ---